 Is your site prepared to manage the surge in traffic without the page-load speed suffering?
 Ensure easy navigation with a powerful search bar to help customers find what they’re looking for.
 Give them product recommendations based on their previous browsing history.
 Highlight any seasonal offers on the home page.

 Remember that customers want an easy and fast checkout experience, so offer Guest Checkout to save having to fill in lots of details.
 Shoppers are 70% more likely to finalize a purchase if their preferred payment method is displayed at checkout2, so give lots of options for payment.

-Remember consumers are increasingly eco-conscious when shopping online.
+Remember too that consumers are increasingly eco-conscious when shopping online.
 Consider using sustainable packaging but be sure to understand the pros and cons of each packaging material, in terms of renewability, timeframe, energy sources needed and availability.
 If possible, provide an option for customers to send back their empty packaging in return for a discount.
 You can then recycle or reuse it.

 It’s common practice for sellers to source products and materials from overseas manufacturers, where production is cheaper.
 But times are trickier than ever for global supply chains.

 If you’re relying on manufacturers from overseas, it’s important to have regular communication both in the run-up and throughout the busy period.
 You should be checking in with your suppliers several times a week for status updates on all purchase orders so that if there are delays or problems, you can react quickly to find a solution that won’t disappoint customers.

 Relying on just one supplier has always had risks, so it’s worth considering diversifying your suppliers.
 Having more than one gives your business a safety net should unexpected events occur, and there will also be fewer bottlenecks in your production line at times of peak demand.